C24-MR01/nbs-ml/README.md

 ***How to use deployed app_synopsys.py***

-1. Checkout to branch "dev"
+1. Checkout to branch "main"
 2. type command "pip install-r requirements.txt" ( make sure you're in root folder of nbs-ml)

    ```